Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 The Democrats are about power, not in the people's best interest.

-You know, you guys both it's inevitable, and I was glad to see that you understand how they operate, is they're going to sue no matter what.
+You know, you guys both, it's inevitable, and I was glad to see that you understand how they operate, is they're going to sue no matter what.

 Under any set of circumstances, they have used the courts in the past as a weapon to get what they want with redistricting.

-Governor Christie, will that work for them this time, or will Republicans stop it?
+Governor Christie, will that work for them this time or will Republicans stop it?

 Well, we'll stop it, Sean, and we're going to stop it in two different ways.

-The first way is if they sue, um, if they sue first, um, we're gonna have the best lawyers we can find.
+The first way is if they sue, if they sue first, we're going to have the best lawyers we can find, and we're going to have fair maps that we're proposing that will give the court a real alternative.

-But the second way is for us to be aggressive up front to cut off their lawsuit at at the top, where we put fair, constitutional, compact maps out there to be considered in the states that we control right now, that process, and we make sure we do it the right way.
+But the second way is for us to be aggressive upfront to cut off their lawsuits at the top, where we put fair, constitutional, compact maps out there to be considered in the state that we control right now, that process.

-What the Secretary and I have told every one of the governors who's in charge of this is this simply.
+What the Secretary and I have told every one of the governors who's in charge of this is this simply: you do fair, constitutional, compact maps, and we will have your back.

-And I think one of the reasons that both of us agreed to do this is we both have the reputation of not mincing words um in public life.
+And I think one of the reasons that both of us agreed to do this is we both have the reputation of not mincing words in public life.

-I think the Secretary and I have been very direct, and we're not only going to be direct as we were with our own governors to tell them that we have their back, but we're also going to be very directed, calling Barack Obama and Eric Holder after what they are.
+And we're not only going to be direct as we were with our own governors to tell them that we have their back, but we're also going to be very direct in calling Barack Obama and Eric Holder after what they are.

 They want to make maps that elect more Democrats.

-We're going to take that mission statement and we're going to stick it in their ear every time they walk into court and try to act like they're trying to do something fair for the people.
+Well, okay, we're going to take that mission statement and we're going to stick it in their ear every time they walk into court and try to act like they're trying to do something fair for the people.

-Let me look at a broader question, and and that is you have a more establishment wing of the Republican Party, and you have a more conservative wing, and I would argue that that would be more of the Trump base of the Republican Party.
+Let me look at a broader question, and that is you have a more establishment wing of the Republican Party, and you have a more conservative wing.

 To me, being a conservative, I can sum it up in a minute.